rancorm/nomadcap/README.md

 ```

 Capture on found interface `wlo1` for network `192.168.2.0` with subnet mask `255.255.255.0`.
-In this example `10.0.70.5` is the misconfigured host looking for the default gateway `10.0.70.1`.
+In this example `10.0.70.5` is the misconfigure host looking for the default gateway `10.0.70.1`.

 Capture for the default duration of 60 seconds.